JAMES A. RHODES ARENA

 The men's basketball team has posted an .876 winning percentage (163-23) at the JAR under 13th-year head coach Keith Dambrot.
 The Zips have not posted a losing home record since the 1995-96 campaign and entered the 2016-17 season with a 17-game home-court winning streak.
 The women's squad has a .747 winning percentage over the past five seasons (56-19) under 11th-year head coach Jodi Kest, the best five-year stretch in program history.

 All 5,500 seats in the arena are retractable to facilitate the use of the 18,000-square-foot floor for physical education activities, concerts, conventions and other special events.

 Armchair seating is available on the lower level (1,323) and on the west-side upper level (773), while the remaining seats are bleacher style.

-Rhodes Arena plays host to the Cleveland Cavaliers' Wine and Gold intrasquad scrimmage every October, along with the LeBron James Skills Academy (showcase for the nation's best high school players) and the LeBron James King's Academy (youth camp) each summer.
-The King James Shooting Stars Classic (AAU tournament) is also headquartered on the UA campus each spring.
+Rhodes Arena has played host to the Cleveland Cavaliers' Wine and Gold intrasquad scrimmage in the past, along with the LeBron James Skills Academy (showcase for the nation's best high school players) and the LeBron James King's Academy (youth camp).
+The King James Shooting Stars Classic (AAU tournament) also called James A. Rhodes Arena home at one point.